techwritex/techwritex.github.io/en/index.md

 ***

-**Technical writer** with 12+ years of experience in IT as a data analyst, a datawarehouse developer and a business intelligence consultant.
+**Technical writer** with 12+ years of experience in IT as a data analyst, a datawarehouse developer, a data engineer and a business intelligence consultant.

 SAP Business Intelligence (BI) consultant.